apache/flink/docs/README.md

 # Requirements

 We use Markdown to write and Jekyll to translate the documentation to static HTML.
-You can install all needed software via:
+Kramdown is needed for Markdown processing and the Python based Pygments is used for syntax highlighting.
+To run Javascript code from Ruby, you need to install a javascript runtime (e.g. `therubyracer`).
+You can install all needed software via the following commands:

-    gem install jekyll
+    gem install jekyll -v 2.5.3
-    gem install kramdown
+    gem install kramdown -v 1.9.0
+    gem install pygments.rb -v 0.6.3
+    gem install therubyracer -v 0.12.2
     sudo easy_install Pygments

-Kramdown is needed for Markdown processing and the Python based Pygments is used for syntax highlighting.
+Note that in Ubuntu based systems, it may be necessary to install the `ruby-dev` and `python-setuptools` packages via apt.

 # Build